 If a thief tries to grab the money bag from the tax collector, the Doberman is expected to chase and attack.
 Ear injuries can be rather painful and difficult to heal.
 Plus, the healing process can take a long time, thus putting the guardian dog out of commission.

 The reason for cropping a Doberman’s ears is not as obvious today.
-While they are still premier guard dogs, they encounter such situations much less.
-As a family pet, there is very little functional reasons for docking the ears – other than tradition and cosmetics.
+While they are still top guard dogs, they encounter these situations much less.
+As a family companion, there is very little functional reasons for docking the ears – other than tradition and cosmetics.

 When Ear Cropping is Performed